PAZZO123/Flutter_Application/README.md

 * Flutter SDK
 * Dart
 * Android Studio or VS Code
-* An emulator or a physical device
+* An emulator or chrome

  *This project serves as a foundation for building more advanced Flutter applications.*